zeroClearAmerican/grafana/docs/sources/installation/docker.md

 ## Installing Plugins for Grafana

 Pass the plugins you want installed to docker with the `GF_INSTALL_PLUGINS` environment variable as a comma separated list.
-This will pass each plugin name to `grafana-cli plugins install ${plugin}`.
+This will pass each plugin name to `grafana-cli plugins install ${plugin}` and install them when Grafana starts.

 ```bash
 docker run \